 Amongst the objects on display also include lodge fittings created from appropriated war materiel, souvenirs from freemasonry on the front line and diaries kept by masonic prisoners of war.

-And of all the Freemason artifacts from the war, the largest on display is the very building you are standing in — dedicated to those who died in the war.
+And of all the Freemason artefacts from the war, the largest on display is the very building you are standing in — dedicated to those who died in the war.

 You can look at this as either a history of Freemasonry, and treat it as such, or as a really fascinating look at how normal people coped in extraordinary circumstances.